3 lb Bundle: Tasty Value Coffees

 Description

-Want some stellar coffees & stellar values?
+Want some great coffees & stellar values?
 This bundle is for you!

 All very fresh coffee, current or new crop.
 Great premium screens on Co-op and Mill production coffees.
 Larger production coffees keep the costs down.
 Although these are not single farm micro lots, they are very tasty coffees giving the true terroir of their production areas and producing nations.
 A pleasure to drink and 100% responsibly sourced.